SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 They also reported safety outcomes, basically saying nothing special happened.

 So it looks to me like the conclusion _should_ be:
-- heterologous vaccines work (so we should do them), and
+- heterologous vaccines work, possibly _better_ than homologous (so we should do them), and
-- the J&amp;J vaccine boosting itself might be something to avoid (it's probably ok, just not as good as the others).
+- the J&amp;J vaccine boosting itself is the weakest kitten in the basket (it's probably ok, just not as good as the others).

 Too bad the VRBPAC won't be allowed to vote/recommend on this topic, as the data is somewhat early!
 But maybe in the _near_ future.

-&hellip;more updates here as the hearings progress&hellip;
+Ok, that all seems reasonably clear.
+I listened to some of the discussion, and people pretty much agreed.

+The issues that concerned them were something like the CDC's ACIP can't make a recommendation unless the FDA gives an approval or at least an EUA, so the next step for the FDA is to let these data mature and then consider a mix-and-match EUA.
+There was some chit-chat about what data people would like to see to make that happen.
+(Furilla disagreed that an EUA would be required, given that all 3 vaccines are at least EUA'd or even fully approved.)

 ## The Weekend Conclusion

-1. J&amp;J boosters approved, sort of:
+1. J&amp;J boosters approved, _sort of:_
    - On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote of the entire VRBPAC.
    - On the other hand, sentiment seems to be that this should have been a 2-dose vaccine from